Ecstasy1857/prevaling-wage-case-generator/README.md

 # prevaling-wage-case-generator
 Generates prevailing wage case numbers based on supplied the criteria.
 This is useful to search your pwd case number if not already known.
-This still involves trial and error but with this tool it becomes easier narrow down your search
+This still involves trial and error but with this tool it becomes easier narrow down your search.
+This tool will output a url with case numbers that you can paste in the browser to get all the results.

 # How To use this tool?
 You can use this tool as a command line jar or  import the maven project in eclipse (requires java 1.8).